akakran22/Vehicle-Number-Plate-Detection-using-openCV/README.md

 # Vehicle-Number-Plate-Detection-using-openCV
-Extracting the number from all the images in a folder at once.
+Clone the project or download all the files and put in a folder.

+Change the path of the folder accourding to your device.

+Then run the program.